Writer / Director — Photographer — Austin, Texas

 FAIR WITNESS

 Street photography from NYC and beyond — the voyeur's distance, the decisive moment, the souls of unseen cities.
-Published in 2014.
+A monograph endorsed by greats Elliott Erwitt and Mary Ellen Mark.

 View Series